top of page

 Even if you signed the petition last summer, please sign this revised petition.

-You need not be a resident of Boulder County to sign.
+You don't have to be a resident of Boulder County to sign.

 Minors can sign if they are able to reasonably understand the issue.